How To Get From Zagreb To Budapest (& Budapest To Zagreb)

 The Budapest to Zagreb bus route is the same as the one you’d take if you were driving yourself.
 It’s about 350 kilometers, a trip that takes 5 to 6 hours by bus.
 You’ll have to get through the same border crossing, so prepare to spend some time waiting in line.

 An excellent website to check schedules and prices and book your transfer is GoEuro.com.
-You’ll notice that prices can get as low as 15 euro one way, which is highly cheap by all accounts.
+You’ll notice that prices can get as low as 15 euros one way, which is highly cheap by all accounts.

-Zagreb To Budapest Private Transfer
+3. Travel From Zagreb To Budapest By Private Transfer

 728*90 Octopus GIF Dec